 Mental health side effects may be even more pronounced for those who were diagnosed with COVID-19.
-One study showed that nearly 20 percent of COVID-19 patients developed a new mental health issue — like depression, anxiety, insomnia, or dementia — within three months of a COVID-19 diagnosis.
+One study showed that nearly 20% of COVID-19 patients developed a new mental health issue — like depression, anxiety, insomnia, or dementia — within three months of a COVID diagnosis.

-COVID-19 “long-haulers” (those who experience lingering effects of the virus months after diagnosis, even if they weren’t ever hospitalized) may experience neurological side effects that, in some cases, resemble those of concussions or traumatic brain injuries.
+COVID “long-haulers” (those who experience lingering effects of COVID-19 months after diagnosis, even if they weren’t ever hospitalized) may experience neurological side effects that, in some cases, resemble those of concussions or traumatic brain injuries.
 That includes brain fog, headaches, numbness, tingling, and dizziness.

 A small number of COVID-19 patients have also experienced psychosis.